-Create a spinning paper earth craft using our latest printable template.
-This is a fun craft idea for Earth Day, or for learning more about our planet at any time of year.
+Create a spinning paper earth craft using our printable template.
+This is a fun STEM craft you can make for Earth Day, or to support learning about our planet at any time of year.

 Every time I see a photograph of Earth taken from space I’m floored by just how stunning our planet looks from a distance.
 It’s a little tricky to recreate an exact replica of this icon from paper but I’ve done my best!